Your guide to growing your dental assistant salary

 2. Earn certification

-Additionally, our survey shows that CDA certificants also reported receiving more workplace benefits, such as paid vacation time and holidays, compared with those who are not certified.
-For more about the career benefits of earning DANB certification, see why DANB certification matters.
+Additionally, the survey shows that CDAs also reported receiving more workplace benefits — such as paid time off, paid holidays, retirement savings plans, free and reduced-fee dental care, and health insurance — compared with those who are not certified.

 3. Take on more responsibilities

-Dental assistants with more experience and more credentials tend to earn more per hour than those who are new to the field.
-For example, Expanded Functions Dental Assistants (EFDAs) typically earn more because they have taken on extra responsibilities and can perform additional functions in the dental office.
+Dental assistants with more experience and credentials tend to earn more per hour than those who are new to the field.

+They’re also more likely to perform expanded functions.
 Allowable expanded functions and dental assisting job titles vary by state, but some examples of expanded functions credentials that you might be able to earn are EFDA, RDAEF or EDDA, to name a few.
-If you’d like to grow your salary by way of performing expanded functions, the first step is to brush up on the requirements in your state.
+If you’d like to grow your salary by performing expanded functions, the first step is to brush up on the requirements in your state.

 4. Find your specialty

 Although general dental practices are the most common, consider exploring other types of practices.
 You may find that learning additional skills can lead to an increase in compensation.
 For example, looking for a position at a specialty practice may be a good move.
-In fact, DANB’s Salary Survey shows that CDA certificants who work in oral surgery and other specialties have the highest wages.
+DANB’s salary survey shows that CDA certificants who work in periodontics, oral surgery, orthodontics, and prosthodontics have the highest wages.

 5. Do your research

 Research shows that those who ask for raises are more likely to receive them.
-But before you do this, it’s important to also do your homework so that you’ll be prepared for this conversation with your employer.
-First, you’ll want to outline all the ways you’ve contributed to the dental practice in the past year.
-You’ll also want to look up the average wages for dental assistants in your area.
-You can look up salaries for all dental assistants or salaries for DANB CDA certificants.
-Once you’ve gathered your information, you can start thinking about how to ask your employer for a raise.
+But before you do this, it’s important to do your homework so you’ll be prepared for this conversation with your employer.
+First, outline all the ways you’ve contributed to the dental practice in the past year.
+You’ll also want to look up the average wages for dental assistants in your area, keeping your credentials in mind.
+Once you’ve gathered your information, review the steps to asking for a raise and the best ways to approach the conversation with your employer.